netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

-   A design, in which a YANG module includes parameters and values directly in a module that is not maintained by IANA while these are populated in an IANA registry, is suboptimal.
+   A design, in which a YANG module includes parameters and values directly in a module that is not maintained by IANA while these are populated in an IANA registry, could lead to ambiguity and maintain stale information.
 Such a design creates another source of information that may deviate from the IANA registry as new values are assigned or some values are deprecated.